camilne9/election_analytics_blog/posts/air_game.md

 ![image of trend in popular vote by spending difference](../figures/republican_spending_advantage.png)

 For the safe states, we see that the data varies drastically in terms of two party vote share for similar differences in advertising spending.
-This tells us that it is not useful to
+This tells us that it is not useful to consider a regression line in these categories.
+This is not consequential for our predictions because we can already reasonably assume which candidate wins the state so it is unnecessary to know a point estimate for the two party vote share.

+In battleground states

-We observe that when Republicans and Democrats match each others' spending in a battleground state, the Republican tends to do slightly better.
+We also observe, however, that when Republicans and Democrats match each others' spending in a battleground state, the Republican tends to do slightly better.
 This seems to counterbalance the fact that Democrats tend to outspend Republicans in the elections since 2000.

 # Prediction